bomonike/bomonike.github.io/aws-kiro.md

    ```
    When “mute” is selected, the laptop shall suppress all audio output.
    ```
    * "When" drives <strong>event driven requirements</strong> parsing.
 Event driven requirements specify how a system must respond when a triggering event occurs and are denoted by the keyword When.
+This is the basis for <a href="#agent-hooks">Kiro Agent Hooks</a>.
    * To the right of "when" is the triggering event.

    ```